-Winter overnight parking is prohibited as follows except for residents with general winter overnight parking permits who may park overnight on the street in the winter.
-Overnight winter parking is always prohibited when snow-clearing operations are underway.
+Winter overnight on-street parking is prohibited as indicated in the table below, except for general or specific winter overnight parking permit holders.
+Nobody* is permitted to park on the street overnight in the winter during a winter parking ban.

 |In the night of Sunday to Monday||Midnight to 6 a.m.|

 |In the night of Monday to Tuesday||Midnight to 6 a.m.|